 Do you require a board seat or any operational involvement?

 No. Decathlon does not require any governance role, and we are not involved in the operations of the companies in which we invest.
 However, our team has decades of experience working with high-growth companies, so we are always willing to offer our insight or

 How is revenue-based financing different than factoring or purchase order financing?

 Revenue-based financing is different from factoring and purchase order financing in several important ways:

 - Revenue-based financing is not tied to current contracted orders or invoices, so a company can secure growth capital based on its future potential rather than the limitations of its current receivables.

-Why would a company want to consider revenue-based financing instead of an equity investment like venture capital?
+Why would a company want to consider revenue-based financing structure instead of an equity investment like venture capital?

 Companies who use revenue-based financing, instead of equity, to finance their growth, can benefit from several valuable advantages:

 - There is no dilution – shareholders, LLC members, or other stakeholders maintain their

 - There is no loss of control in the form of required board seats or preferred share voting rights.